-Only the following connectors and headers have overcurrent protection: Back panel and front panel USB and PS/2.
+Only the following connectors have overcurrent protection: Back panel and front panel USB, PS/2, and IEEE 1394a.

 The other internal connectors/headers are not overcurrent protected and should connect only to devices inside the computer's chassis, such as fans and internal peripherals.
 Do not use these connectors/headers to power devices external to the computer's chassis.
 A fault in the load presented by the external devices could cause damage to the computer, the power cable, and the external devices themselves.